LiliGasser/repeatpattern-app/README.md

 **Start creating yourself:** [Design your climate postcards with generative patterns.](https://rcap-app.netlify.app)

-This is the Vue.js adaption of the [original JavaScript version](https://github.com/LiliGasser/repeatpattern).

 ## Project description

 The global climate change survey found that the majority of people in Switzerland and across the world are willing to fight global warning and underestimate the willingness of others.
 Also, the vast majority wants more climate action from the population and the national governments.